Optimizing autonomous taxi size with reinforcement learning.

 This was my final-year project for my computer engineering degree — using reinforcement learning (a branch of AI) to optimize the size of individual vehicles in a simulated fleet of autonomous ride-sharing taxis roaming the streets of Manhattan.

-Driverless taxis are a near-future technology with the potential to revolutionize urban transportation.
-AI researchers working in the field have devoted years of effort to developing efficient strategies for managing autonomous taxi fleets but an important question that's been strangely overlooked is the optimal size for the individual vehicles within these fleets.
+One important question that's been strangely overlooked so far though is the optimal size for the individual vehicles within these fleets.
 Would single-seater microtaxis be the most efficient option or would driverless minibuses perform better instead?
 How can we predict their relative performance and what metrics should we use to measure it?

-I investigated these questions using a technique called reinforcement learning, a branch of AI which focusses on goal-seeking agents.
+I decided to investigate these questions using a technique called reinforcement learning, a branch of AI which focusses on goal-seeking agents.
 These agents attempt to maximize their long-term reward by interacting with their environment and learning from the consequences of their actions.
 (Who doesn't like the idea of modelling autonomous taxis as predators roaming the streets in search of passengers to prey on?)

 This graph shows the distribution of simulated taxi sizes over a 2,000-day training run.
 What's happening here is that a fleet of 3,600 autonomous taxis is battling it out on the streets of a simulated Manhattan, competing with each other to pick up tiny electronic passengers generated using real-world demand data from New York City's Taxi and Limousine Commission.
 Each of these taxis has the (magical) ability to expand or shrink its seating capacity at will — at the beginning of each day each taxi gets to decide whether it wants to add a seat, remove a seat, or maintain its existing capacity.
 Over time the taxis experiment with different sizes and learn from their experiences using a reinforcement learning algorithm called q-learning.